elyra-ai/examples/pipelines/hello_world_kubeflow_pipelines/README.md

 ### Adding a second notebook to the pipeline

 1. Drag the `Part 1 - Data Cleaning.ipynb` notebook from the File Browser onto the canvas.
-1. Customize its execution properties as follows:
+1. Customize the node's execution properties as follows:
    - Runtime image: `Pandas`
    - Output files: `data/noaa-weather-data-jfk-airport/jfk_weather_cleaned.csv`
 1. Attach a comment node to the `Part 1 - Data Cleaning` node and provide a description, such as `Clean the dataset`.